Controlled Substance Possession – HS 11350 & HS 11377

 The punishment for possession of a controlled substance carries up to 1 year in the county jail.
-The court will normally imposes a probation period of three years and order you to complete drug counseling.
+The court will normally impose a probation period of three years and order you to complete drug counseling.

 Depending on your case and your prior criminal history, you may be eligible for diversion (sometimes called “alternative sentencing” or “deferred entry judgment”) where you enter a plea, and your formal sentence is withheld for 12 to 18 months.
 Because you avoid being sentenced, you avoid a formal conviction.
 As a condition to diversion, you must complete drug counseling within the 12 or 18 months period.

-Upon successful completion of drug counseling, and upon expiration of the 12 or 18 month period, the case will be dismissed.
+Upon successful completion of drug counseling, and upon expiration of the 12 or 18-month period, the case will be dismissed.
 Failure to fulfill your diversion obligations, the court will formally sentence you, and thus you will then be convicted of the offense.